 Nausea usually starts between 5 and 6 weeks of pregnancy.
 By 7 weeks, it’s is usually as bad as it’s going to get.
 Although common in the morning, “morning sickness” can actually last all day, or be worse in the evening.
-For 80% of sufferers, nausea gradually lessens, with more and more nausea-free days until it ceases completely sometime after 12 weeks – although physical or emotional stresses can causes temporary relapses.
+For 80% of sufferers, nausea gradually lessens, with more and more nausea-free days until it ceases completely sometime after 12 weeks – although physical or emotional stresses can cause temporary relapses.
 The other 20% of sufferers will have nausea for a longer period of time, some even until the end of pregnancy.

 Is it dangerous to me or my baby?

 Nausea, especially if severe, can be emotionally draining.
-Many women find that it interferes with usual daily activities, making it necessary to find ways to cope.
+Many find that it interferes with usual daily activities, making it necessary to find ways to cope.
 But the large majority of the time nausea isn’t physically harmful to mom or baby.
 If you were healthy before you started pregnancy, your body and your baby will draw on your nutritional reserves.
 There is even a theory that the minimal nutrition of the first trimester during the stage when the placenta is growing, essentially tricks the body to grow a larger, more efficient placenta.

 What if I can’t keep anything down?

-About 1% of women suffer from incredibly overwhelming nausea and/or excessive vomiting in pregnancy, a condition called “hyperemesis gravidarum”.
+About 1% of pregnant people suffer from incredibly overwhelming nausea and/or excessive vomiting in pregnancy, a condition called “hyperemesis gravidarum”.
 In such cases, the lack of food, fluids and nutrients may be quite harmful to their health, and eventually the well-being of their baby, if left untreated.
 Initial treatment usually includes IV fluids, as dehydration makes the condition worse, which in turn increases the amount of nausea, vomiting and fluid loss; longer term treatment usually involves various drug prescription.